Do I have to notify my employer as soon as I find out I’m pregnant?

 Still have questions?

-All people in the workforce have a duty to take reasonable care of their own health and safety and to comply with workplace obligations.
-You and your employer should discuss any changes that need to be made so that your workplace is safe for you while you are pregnant.
+Employees are required to take reasonable care for their own health and safety and to comply with workplace obligations in respect of health and safety.
+If you are pregnant, you should discuss with your employer any changes you require to be made so that your workplace is safe for you whilst you are pregnant.